ashbournehouse/github-slideshow/_posts/0000-01-02-ashbournehouse.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Here's some sample text for my slide!
+Here's some different sample text for my slide!
 Use the left arrow to go back!